jrivest3/KerrSimulator/index.md

 ### Resonance Controls

-* On/Off Switch: Draws/Undraws a curve on the Orbit Controller graph representing values of $p$ and $e$ for the given $a$ and $x$ that will result in a resonance between two selected orbital frequencies.
+* On/Off Switch: Draws/Undraws a curve on the Orbit Controller graph representing values of $$p$$ and $$e$$ for the given $$a$$ and $$x$$ that will result in a resonance between two selected orbital frequencies.
 The 'Update' button and 'Find this Ratio' checkbox are enabled/disabled when Resonance curve in on/off.
 * Ratio Selection: Selection of which two directions of motion the user would like to be in resonance.
 This selection enables/disables the appropriate ratio integer entry boxes.
 Options in this list are also disabled when for special values of the orbital parameters.
 * Ratio Integers: Enter three integers representing the ratios of the respective orbital frequencies.
 Absolute values of frequencies are used for the case of retrograde orbits, so only positive integers are allowed.
 Polar and azimuthal frequencies are are required to be greater than the radial frequency for all bound orbits.
 * 'Find this Ratio': Checking the the checkbox will convert the draggable dot on the Controller graph into a glider that clings to the resonance curve, when it is drawn on the graph.
 Un-checking the box will free the controller dot from the curve.
 * Update: Changes made to the resonance ratio will not alter the resonance curve seen in the controller graph until the 'Update' button is clicked.
 Any choices of ratios that result in no solution will cause the resonance curve to disappear.
-Some resonance curves only have solutions for some values of $e$ and not others; in these cases, only the points with a solution will be plotted.
+Some resonance curves only have solutions for some values of $$e$$ and not others; in these cases, only the points with a solution will be plotted.

 ### Introduction